redsquirrel/safariwatir/README.txt

 The original Watir (Web Application Testing in Ruby) project supports only IE on Windows.
 This project aims at adding Watir support for Safari on the Mac.

+== Requirements

+Mac OS X running Safari.
+Some features require you to turn on "Enable access for assistive devices" in System Preferences > Universal Access.

 == SYNOPSIS:

   require 'rubygems'